Language and Page Formatting Options

 - In the Run test tab, click the Run test button.
 If you see ACCESS GRANTED, the HBAC rule is implemented successfully.

-/usr/share/doc/ansible-freeipadirectory.
-Also see the playbooks available in the relevant subdirectories of the
+See the playbooks in the subdirectories of the